cguttweb/nuxt-portfolio-blog/content/posts/css-selectors.md

 ### General Sibling combinator

-`~` - this will match all iterations of the second element
+`~` - this will match all iterations of the second element following the first and are children of the same parent

 ```css
 // Targets any paragraphs that are siblings of and follow h2